 - Epsilon poses no threat to Florida.
-Swells from Epsilon will impact the East Coast through mid-week, resulting in a high rip current risk. - Moisture from Tropical Storm Zeta will continue to bring the threat of heavy rainfall to South Florida and the Keys.
-Flood Watches remain in effect for coastal Southeast Florida until this evening. - No significant wind impacts are expected in the Florida Keys.
-Gusty winds could still accompany any stronger showers or storms. - Heavy rainfall is possible across the Panhandle and Big Bend Wednesday/Thursday.
-1-3" of rain is likely, but locally higher amounts are expected.
-These totals could change based on the exact track speed of Zeta. - Dangerous rip currents and building waves will be possible this week along Gulf Coast beaches. - Storm surge, damaging winds, and tornadoes are possible in the Florida Panhandle/Big Bend mid-week; however, it remains too early to determine the extent of these threats. - It's important to not focus on the center of the cone as impacts will extend well outside of the cone, particularly to the east of where the systems makes landfall. - The forecast remains low confidence.
-Anticipate changes in track and/or intensity over the next 48 hours!
+Swells from Epsilon will impact the East Coast through mid-week, resulting in a high rip current risk. - Urban flooding continues in Southeast Florida and a Flood Watch is in effect until 8 PM ET Monday. - Tropical Storm Zeta poses a direct threat to the Florida Panhandle mid-week, but the details are unclear.
+Watches could be issued for parts of the Panhandle tomorrow morning. - Heavy rainfall is possible across the Panhandle and Big Bend Tuesday Night-Thursday.
+1-3" of rain is likely, but locally higher amounts of 4-6" are possible.
+Flash flooding and minor river flooding are possible. - Dangerous rip currents and building waves/beach erosion will be possible this week along Gulf Coast beaches. - Storm surge, damaging winds, and tornadoes are possible in the Florida Panhandle/Big Bend Wednesday; however, it remains too early to determine the extent of these threats. - It's important to not focus on the center of the cone as impacts will extend well outside of the cone, particularly to the east of where the systems makes landfall.
+Zeta is forecast to be lopsided to the east at landfall. - The forecast remains low confidence.
+Anticipate changes in track and/or intensity over the next 24 hours!

-The next briefing packet will be issued this evening with the 5pm advisory.
+The next briefing packet will be issued Monday morning.
 For the latest information on the tropics, please visit the National Hurricane Center website at www.hurricanes.gov.